-Home printers are indispensable both in the office and at home.
+Printers are indispensable both in the office and at home.
 But one thing’s for sure — they don’t exactly blend into the background.
 Clunky printers may ruin your vision of a simple Scandinavian home office or a coastal-themed reading room.
 If you’re unsure where to put a printer in your home office so it’s not an eyesore, try these tips.
 You don’t necessarily need a hidden printer cabinet (though that works, too) — just a little ingenuity.

 Traditional desks are practical, but they’re not exactly discreet.
 An armoire desk keeps your desk supplies and miscellaneous gadgets out of view while saving you much-needed space.
 This white and natural oak-colored armoire has an overall measurement of 67.3 inches in height, 31.5 inches in width, and 20.3 inches in depth.
 More importantly, the interior cabinet measures 33.1 inches in height, 30.2 inches in width, and 19.7 inches depth.

 For even greater portability, a rolling file cabinet is an ideal choice.
 Think about it: You can move the cart with printer in tow anywhere around the house.
 If you ever need to make extra space for parties or want to rearrange your workspace on a whim, you’ll find that a wheeled cabinet is a worthy investment.
 This modern rolling file cabinet comes with a cubby box measuring 15.5 inches long, 12.25 inches wide, and 9.9 inches high.
 The whole box measures 16.4 inches long, 14.25 inches wide, and 13.8 inches high.

 If you want a completely covered printer, try an ottoman cabinet.
 No one will suspect this hand-woven ottoman cabinet with a flip-up lid is hiding it.
 For even more storage, consider an ottoman bench in a similar style, which measures 36.25 inches long, 16 inches wide, and 18 inches high, with the interior dimensions measuring 33 inches long, 13.6 inches wide, and 9.4 inches high.
 Granted, these cabinets are best for storing printers only when not in use, so if you don’t need your printer often, these are suitable options.